Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Analysis of the company’s bankruptcy risk

-Lowe’s Altman Z-Score places it in the safe zone, indicating a low risk of bankruptcy:
+The Altman Z-Score places Lowe’s comfortably in the safe zone, indicating a low risk of bankruptcy based on its current financial health:

 altman z score analysis